What are management accounts?

 Do I need management accounts?

-If you have recently set up a Limited Company, you don’t generally need management accounts straight away.
+If you have recently set up a Limited Company, you don’t generally need management accounts immediately.
 However, you may need them for board meetings or when applying for funding.
 Sole Traders also don’t usually need management accounts.

 It’s worth noting that management accounts can often be overlooked as valuable sources of information because companies are not legally obliged to prepare them.

-Many business owners consider management accounts to be vital for planning for growth, making strategic decisions, and evaluating profitability.
+Many business owners consider management accounts vital for planning growth, making strategic decisions, and evaluating profitability.

 Preparing management accounts

-There is no set rule as to how often you should prepare management accounts, although many businesses choose to prepare them on a monthly or quarterly basis.
+There is no set rule on how often you should prepare management accounts, although many businesses choose to prepare them monthly or quarterly.

 Usually, access to your online accounting software provides all the necessary information, such as invoices, expenses, suppliers, and client information.

-Many accounting software packages, such as Xero, can automate management reports but they do not provide expert commentary or analysis.
-This is why many of our clients choose to outsource to a professional, like Accountant Online.
+Many accounting software packages, such as Xero, can automate management reports but do not provide expert commentary or analysis.
+This is why many of our clients outsource to professional management accountants.

 Outsource your management accounts preparation